-An abscessed tooth or tooth abscess is a formation and collection of pus in the center (the pulp) of a tooth.
-It can result in swollen gums, toothache or both .
+An abscessed tooth or tooth abscess is the formation and collection of pus in different parts of a tooth due to bacterial infection.
+It can result in swollen gums, toothache or both (1).

-An abscess tooth can occur due to many reasons.
+An abscess tooth can occur due to many reasons (2):

 Mild to extensive tooth decay can lead to severe infection in the oral cavity.
 The infection may result in abscess formation in the damaged tooth.

-Cracks in the tooth enamel allow bacteria to infect the pulp and infect the area.
+Cracks in the tooth enamel allow bacteria to infect the pulp.
 The infection in the pulpal tissue eventually leads to complete damage of the pulp and then to an abscessed tooth.